-Also in 2000 Mark tried his hand as a talent manager/appearance agent.
-Where he owned and operated the national talent agency called The Talent Bin.
+In 2005 Mark tried his hand as a talent manager/appearance agent.
+Where he owned and operated the national talent agency called The Talent Bin (defuncted 2017) .

 Representing such names as Sonny Shroyer, best known as Enos from the Dukes of Hazzard, to Smokey and the Bandit, The Longest Yard, and Forrest Gump.

 The duo, Byron Cherry and Christopher Mayer, who replaced stars Tom Wopat and John Schneider as the Duke boys in season five of The Dukes of Hazzard television series.
-Mark still represents Byon to this day.
 Unfortunately Christopher Mayer passed away July 23, 2011.